ad8e/userscript-click-on-mousedown/README.md

 It breaks some sites.
 Known:
 * Virustotal tabs stop working
 * Image viewer in firefox has broken zoom.
 When you're on a website consisting of just an image, clicking on the image zooms to the top of the image rather than to the click location.
+* Steam videos seek to the beginning on click, instead of the timestamp you click on